-Interest is credited or debited to the General Fund and the Housing Revenue Account based on the level of their Usable Reserves.
-The amounts are calculated using the average rate or a consolidated rate of interest earned by the council, in accordance with statutory provisions.
+Interest received on investments is initially credited to the General Fund.
+The Housing Revenue Account (HRA) is then paid its share based on the level of its Usable Reserves held throughout the year.
+The amount is calculated using the average (consolidated) rate of interest earned by the council, in accordance with statutory provisions.